-As we stated earlier, in the United States, the national average cost of LASIK surgery can range from $1,500 to $4,500 per eye, so how do you know how much your LASIK will cost, and why do you see ads promoting “LASIK for $299”?
+As we stated earlier, in the United States, the national average cost of LASIK surgery can range from $1,500 to $4,500 per eye, so how do you know how much your LASIK will cost, and why do you see ads promoting discounts on eye surgery?

 The first step in evaluating a practice for your laser eye surgery is to make sure you are comparing apples to apples.
 Patients should thoroughly evaluate multiple surgeons before selecting the one who will perform their surgery.
 It’s ok to be picky.
 After all, we are talking about surgery on your eyes.

 Now that you understand the varying pricing models for LASIK surgery, it is important that you do some research to determine what the cost of your surgery will be.
-When you begin evaluating LASIK eye surgery cost, it is important to make sure you find a practice that understands your unique situation, your vision, lifestyle and your finances, and a surgeon that you trust with your eyes.
-You will know the practice is taking all of your vision and health concerns into consideration if you have a consultation with the actual surgeon (not an optometrist or a technician) who will be performing your LASIK surgery.
+When you begin evaluating the cost of LASIK surgery, it is important to make sure you find a practice that understands your unique situation, your vision, lifestyle and your finances, and a surgeon that you trust with your eyes.
+The last point is especially important - that way, you can take comfort in knowing that the practice is taking all your vision and health concerns into consideration, and your consultation will take place with the doctor that is performing your procedure.

-In this first chart, we compare the costs of LASIK versus a lifetime of contact lenses or glasses.
+In this first chart, we compare the costs of LASIK surgery versus a lifetime of contact lenses or glasses.
 We think you’ll quickly see the return on investment (ROI) in LASIK eye surgery.

 The second chart below outlines what is included in the cost of LASIK surgery at Providence Eye.
 We won’t surprise you with hidden fees like many practices do, but instead, we will clearly communicate the flat-rate LASIK price upfront.
 We also do not increase the cost of LASIK surgery if you have astigmatism or a higher prescription.